caubry/ghcv/README.md

 ## Keeping up to date

+At time of writing, this project is being constantly updated.
+To get the latest changes, you should aim to keep your fork in sync and check for changes as often as possible.

 Create a new remote with this repository as the url:

     # Track on a new remote